-Staff must practice Good Hygiene.
-Staff must wash their hands with soap and running water for at least 20 seconds.
-Hand washing should be done when they arrive and before they leave the premises, before and after eating and after going to the toilet.
+Childminders must practice Good Hygiene.
+Childminders must wash their hands with soap and running water for at least 20 seconds.
+Hand washing should be done when children arrive and before they leave the premises, before and after eating and after going to the toilet.
 Other hygiene measures should include:

-- covering coughs and sneezes with an elbow or a tissue - immediately disposing of tissues properly - using alcohol-based hand sanitisers with at least 60% ethanol or 70% isopropanol as the active ingredient - cleaning and disinfecting surfaces and shared equipment after use - washing body, hair (including facial hair) and clothes thoroughly every day - staying more than 2 metres away from others, and - reporting and staying home if experiencing any symptoms.
+- covering coughs and sneezes with an elbow or a tissue - immediately disposing of tissues properly - using alcohol-based hand sanitisers with at least 60% ethanol or 70% isopropanol as the active ingredient - cleaning and disinfecting surfaces and shared equipment after use - washing body, hair (including facial hair) and clothes thoroughly every day